 Distributions by wire transfer must be received in Princeton’s account by December 31.
 Distributions by check must have a postmark (on the envelope) no later than December 31 of the same tax year.
 Because of the high volume of year-end gifts, contact your IRA administrator as soon as possible to allow enough time for them to issue your gift before the end of December.

 Sample transfer instructions by check or wire transfer may be found here.

 May I make a gift from my IRA if I have already taken my required minimum distribution (RMD)?
 Yes.
-You can exclude up to $100,000 (per IRA account owner) from gross income for qualified charitable donations.
-The donation counts toward your RMD but is not limited by your RMD.
+You can exclude up to $100,000 (for each IRA account owner) from gross income for qualified charitable donations.
+While the donation counts toward your RMD, it is not limited by your RMD.

 What is Princeton’s legal name and tax ID number?

 Our legal name is: Trustees of Princeton University

 Our address and contact information for estates and trusts is: